jordanaustin/BurntToast/README.md

 # BurntToast
 Android style toasts.
 Oh and it's responsive.

-For desktop/responsive sites BurntToast goes from a full width bar at the bottom of the screen (sometimes called a snackbar) to an auto-width toast on larger screens.
+On mobile (small screens) BurntToast goes from a full width bar at the bottom of the screen (sometimes called a snackbar) to an auto-width toast on larger screens.

 ### Using BurntToast